Skip to content

 Welcome Seafood was recommended by a few locals, so we had to check it out.
 It wasn’t the quaintest of restaurants, but it’s one of the best.
 It’s one of those places where you get to walk up to the tanks and pick out your dinner.
 If that freaks you out, they will do it for you.

-It’s a massive chaotic place where you might have to share a table with strangers, who will inevitably tell you what to eat, and you should listen.
-Malaysians know food, it’s their business.
+It’s a massive, chaotic place where you might have to share a table with strangers, who will inevitably tell you what to eat, and you should listen.
+Malaysians know food; it’s their business.

 We got succulent butter prawns and hotter-than-hades chili scallops, a vibrant plate of local greens, and a heaping plate of fried rice for RM124/$29.
-It was enough for 4 people
+It was enough for 4 people.

 How to get to Kota Kinabalu

 The descent in the airplane was awe-inspiring.
 Just imagine a handful of lush green islands dotting the shore.
-And dozens of massive fishing vessels bobbing up and down in the stained glass blue water.
+And dozens of massive fishing vessels bobbing up and down in the stained-glass blue water.

 If Kota Kinabalu is your first stop in Malaysia, there are direct flights from 8 other international countries, including Singapore and the Philippines.

 The airport is only a few kilometers from town, so taking a Grab will only cost you a few bucks.
+But if there are a few of you, you can book a private car or van from GetTransfer, and they’ll be waiting for you at the airport.

 Getting around KK